feng-zhang0712/mole/2025/english/support-worker-interview.md

 5. I would document and report the incident to my supervisor and share with my team to keep everyone informed if necessary.
 6. I would keep monitoring to prevent the client's condition from getting worse.

+### What would you do if there's no response after you arrived client's house?（*）

+根据你的工作安排表，你到达了史密斯太太的家。你按了门铃并转动了门锁。但是，史密斯太太没有开门。你会怎么做？（*）

+1. First, I wouldn't force the door open or break in.
+2. I check if I have the right address and time from the schedule.
+3. I knock the door a few more times, call the client’s mobile, or leave a short message to ask if the client is okay.
+4. I call the client’s emergency contact or ask the client's neighbors for help.
+5. I check the environment for any unusual signs, like lights or sounds.
+6. I report it to my supervisor for advice.

 ### Infection control（*）

-**Infection control** is the practice to stop germs (like bacteria or viruses) from spreading to keep clients, support workers, and others safe — especially important in aged care, as older people are more at risk of getting sick.
+Infection control is the practice to stop germs (like bacteria or viruses) from spreading to keep clients, support workers, and others safe — especially important in aged care, as older people are more at risk of getting sick.
 Infection control procedures are rules to follow this practice.

 - Wash hands with soap and water for at least 20 seconds, or use alcohol-based sanitizer before and after client contact, or touching surfaces.
-- Use appropriate PPE as required, such as gloves, masks, or shoe covers, and dispose of PPE properly after use.
+- Use appropriate PPE, such as gloves, masks, or shoe covers, and dispose of PPE properly after use.
 - Regularly clean and disinfect high-touch surfaces, equipment, and client areas to reduce the risk of infection spread.
 - Observe clients for signs of infection (fever, cough, or red skin), and document and report it to my supervisor immediately.
 - For me, I would stay healthy, avoid working when sick, and keep vaccinations up to date.

 What infection control measures will you take when you arrive at Mrs. Smith's house?（*）

+当你到达史密斯太太家时，你会做哪些感染控制措施？（*）

-- I wash hands with soap and water for at least 20 seconds, or use alcohol-based sanitizer before and after the service.
+- I wash hands with soap and water for at least 20 seconds, or use alcohol-based sanitizer before and after client contact, or touching surfaces.
-- I use appropriate PPE as required, such as gloves, masks, or shoe covers.
+- I use appropriate PPE, such as gloves, masks, or shoe covers.
-  - I would wear shoe covers to avoid bringing germs from outside.
+  - I would wear shoe covers to avoid carrying germs from outside.
-  - If Mrs. Smith got a sick, I would wear a mask.
+  - I would wear a mask if Mrs. Smith got sick.
 - I clean and disinfect high-touch surfaces, equipment, and client areas to reduce the risk of infection spread.
 - I observe Mrs. Smith for signs of infection (fever, cough, or red skin), and document and report it to my supervisor immediately.
 - I would avoid touching my eyes, nose, or mouth during the service process.

+### What would you do if Mrs. Smith asked you to clean the ceiling fan?（*）

+- 史密斯太太要求你清洁吊扇。你会怎么做？（*）
+- 如果客户要求你做一些超出你职责范围的事情，你会怎么做？

+1. If a client asks me to do something, the first thing I would do is to assess whether the task is outside my scope of practice (like providing medical treatments) by reviewing the client's care plan, the employer's policies, job description, support worker's qualification...
+2. If the task is within my role, I would perform the task while ensuring following requirements and procedures, like wearing PPE.
+3. If the task is outside my role (scope of practice), I would explain that the task is outside my role.
+If possible, I would suggest an appropriate solution within my role, such as assisting with a related task or helping the client access the right support, like contacting a nurse or family member.
+4. If I'm not sure whether should I perform the task, I would document and report the request to my supervisor for guidance.
+5. I would continue to provide care within my role, ensuring the client feels supported and respected while their request is addressed appropriately.
+6. I would follow Australian aged care regulations and my training, ensuring I only perform tasks I’m qualified for to maintain safety and compliance.

+### What support would you like your employer to provide to help you in your job?（*）

+你希望你的雇主为你提供哪些支持来帮助你的工作？

+- I hope for regular training to improve my skills and provide better client support (like dementia, manual handling, and first aid courses).
+- I want guidance from supervisors and team meetings to share ideas and solve problems.
+- I need access to tools to support my work, like PPE or mobility aids.
+- I hope for balanced shifts and breaks to stay healthy and focused.

 ### What would you do if a client refuses your service?